meshcloud/collie-hub/kit/azure/bootstrap/README.md

 # Azure Platform Bootstrap

+This module sets up a service principal for managing the foundation.
+Using this service principal platform engineers (without high privileged individual accoutns) can work on the foundation.

 The Service Principal set up by this module does not have any subscription-level privileges.

+## Prerequisites

+To run this module, you need an Azure account with one of the following roles:
+  1. Global Administrator
+  2. Privileged Role Administrator AND (Cloud) Application Administrator

 <!-- BEGIN_TF_DOCS -->
 ## Requirements